Syncano/syncano-node/docs/cookbook/web/solutions/real-time-chat.md

     }
   ```

-## Create client
+### Create client

 Ok, now you're ready to listen on created channel in your project.

-You must import syncano client to your project
+You must import Syncano client to your project
 ```html
   <script src="https://unpkg.com/@syncano/client@latest/dist/index.js"></script>
 ```